OliverTaylor246/Bond/README.md

 - **Advanced features**: Multi-region deployment, custom transforms, historical replay (24h+), ML model serving
 - **Support**: Priority support, custom connector development, integration assistance

-**Interested in Bond Cloud?** Contact us for pilot access or enterprise pricing.
+**Interested in Echo Cloud?** Contact us for pilot access or enterprise pricing.

 ## Compliance & Usage Notes

-**Important:** Users of Bond must comply with the Terms of Service of all data sources they connect to:
+**Important:** Users of Echo must comply with the Terms of Service of all data sources they connect to:

 - **CCXT exchanges**: Respect rate limits and usage policies of Binance, OKX, Bybit, etc.
 - **Twitter/X API**: Requires valid API credentials and adherence to Twitter's Terms of Service
 - **On-chain data**: Yellowstone Geyser usage subject to provider's terms

-**Redistribution Advisory:** Bond is designed for personal/internal use by indie quants and researchers.
+**Redistribution Advisory:** Echo is designed for personal/internal use by indie quants and researchers.
 Redistribution of raw market data streams may violate data provider agreements.
 Users are responsible for ensuring their usage complies with all applicable terms and regulations.

 ## License

 Apache License 2.0 - See [LICENSE](LICENSE) file for details.

-Copyright 2024-2025 Bond Contributors
+Copyright 2024-2025 Echo Contributors